Everything You Need to Know About Credit Cards

 Why Do MasterCard/VISA Cards Have Different Rates and Fees?

 MasterCard and VISA rates are set independently by the banks issuing them.
 In fact, a given bank may offer several different rate and fee schedules.
 Sometimes you can pick which one you want; other times the bank will offer you a single set of terms with no option, even though it offers another customer a different set of terms.
 That's why it's worth shopping around rather than just applying for "a MasterCard" or "a VISA."
-See our recommendations on credit cards for those with good credit, for help in evaluating these offers.

 What is a Secured Card?